 Oath of Allegiance

-Certificate of Naturalization and getting the Maltese Passport Application
+Receiving the Certificate of Naturalization and making the Maltese Passport Application

-The IIP team takes charge of the third tier of due diligence.
-This level further has two stages.
+The IIP team is responsible for conducting the third due diligence tier and this has two further stages.

 The candidate can hold dual citizenship on getting Maltese Citizenship by Investment.
 According to the Maltese law, dual citizenship planning is allowed.
 Nevertheless, the applicant needs to check the rules of the origin country.
 Few nations follow different regulations or restrictions on multiple nationalities.

 The candidate does not become a taxable resident after earning the citizenship.
 Only after living for six months in Malta is the applicant required to pay tax in Malta.
 Meanwhile, tax payments are not liable to be made by the applicant on foreign capital profits or any of their worldwide income.

 On being a tax resident in Malta, these fees only apply to any income or capital profits that the candidate has earned within the country, as well as any foreign revenue, not including their accumulated capital, which has been received within the nation.

 Malta is well known for playing a key role in the commerce and business industries.
 Despite being the smallest EU Member State, Malta has proved to be amongst the fastest-growing marketplaces on the continent.
 The country has earned an impressive reputation as one of the best destinations to pursue business opportunities and prospects, with the help of competitive tax management and a stable and reliable legal system, as well as having a highly-skilled workforce that speaks fluent English.

 The impressive economic performance from the island nation of Malta is also connected to the pro-business attitude and approach of its government, which is always striving to further positively foster market conditions that attract investment from foreign sources.